khzhang2/Structural_Calculator/README.md

 # Structural Calculators
 ## How to use "frame_DSM.m"
 Open the file "frame_DSM.m" input:
-1. Input nodes coordinates in "nodes"
+1. Input nodes coordinates in "nodes" (See left figure below line 4-9)
-2. Input elements, from node a to node b in "eles"
+2. Input elements, from node a to node b in "eles" (See left figure below line 11-17)
-3. Input geometry properties, which is a vector that contains properties of each element
+3. Modify the geometry properties (See left figure below line 22-35)
 4. Input support types, as instructed by the comments
 5. Input external nodal forces and element equivalent forecs
 6. Run